 Over a year ago I published an article about post-war life of Alfred Schutz, Polish composer of „Red poppies on the Monte Cassino” melody – as well as history of the copyright to the song.
 I found out who is the current owner of the rights, which turned out to be German state of Bavaria.
 The case found its echo in the media, many people expressed their support for the cause.
 I started cooperation with the Polish Songs Library in Krakow.
 Together we sent an official letter to the authorities of Bavaria and proposed redemption of the rights.

 After several months of silence we got positive feedback from Bavarian administration in February 2015.
-Despite the pre-announced success there have been some difficulties of political-administrative nature, which delayed the outcome for another several months, on September 14th, 2015, Polish Foreign Ministry published joyful announcement that an agreement transferring the copyright to the melody was signed.
+Despite the pre-announced success there have been some difficulties of political-administrative nature, which delayed the outcome for another several months, on September 14th, 2015, Polish

 The agreement was signed in Consulate General of the Republic of Poland in Munich by authorized representatives of both states: